kaelspencer/sublime-enlister/README.md

 # sublime-enlister

 Enlister is a plugin that can launch project specific tools.
 Typically, this is used to launch build environments that vary depending on the project.
 The plugin looks for the project setting `enlister` which is an array of objects that have three properties:
-* name - The display name in the command palette
+* name - The display name in the command palette.
 * command - The command to launch.
 This is passed directly to `subprocess`.
 It can be an array of strings if arguments need to be split out.
 * working_dir - The working directory.

 See `enlister.sublime-project` for samples, or look below.

+## Usage

+Enlister looks for your commands in the current project's settings.
+Launch the command palette and type `enlister`.
+This causes the command palette to display all valid commands for the project.

 ## Samples